A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer: CONCLUSION

-where $\gamma\in \mathbb{R}$ is the discount factor and $c_a(v_j^m)$ is the number of interactions of $v_j$ over a coarse time period $m$.
-Similarly, $c_b(v_j^t)$ denotes the number of interactions of $v_j$ over a fine time period $t$.
-Note that we do not have a discounting factor when computing $b_j^t$ since we want it to capture the current popularity information, whereas $a_j^t$ captures the cumulative popularity of an item.
-We then calculate $a_j^t$ and $b_j^t$'s percentiles relative to their corresponding coarser and finer popularity distributions over all items at time $t$ and denote this by $P(a_j^t) \in \mathbb{R}$ and $P({b_j^t})\in \mathbb{R}$, respectively.
-Finally, we encode $P(a_j^t)$ and $P({b_j^t})$ into $k$ dimension vector representations $\mathbf{p}_j^t$ and $\mathbf{h}_j^t$ respectively.
-The encoding details can be found in~\Cref{sec:popularity_encoding}.
+where $\gamma\in \mathbb{R}^+$ is a pre-defined discount factor and $c_a(v_j^m)$ is the number of interactions of $v_j$ over a coarse time period $m$.
+Similarly, $c_b(v_j^t)$ denotes the number of interactions of $v_j$ over a fine period $t$.
+We do not impose the discounting factor when computing $b_j^t$ since we want it to capture the current popularity information, whereas $a_j^t$ captures the cumulative popularity of an item over a longer horizon.

+To make item popularity comparable across domains, we calculate the percentiles of $a_j^t$ and $b_j^t$ relative to their corresponding coarser and finer popularity distributions over all items at time $t$, denoted as $P(a_j^t) \in \mathbb{R}^+$ and $P({b_j^t})\in \mathbb{R}^+$, respectively.